Open-Systems-Pharmacology/Suite/CODING_STANDARDS_R.md

 - `}` should be the first character on the line.

-- It is s ok to drop the curly braces for very simple statements that fit on one line, **as long as they don’t have side-effects**.
+- It is OK to drop the curly braces for very simple statements that fit on one line, **as long as they don't have side-effects**.

 ```
 # Good